JanRother/template-thesis-ostfalia/README.md

 - The **`LICENSE`** file provides the license of the document and the template.
 - To remove files associated to or created by the compilation, the **`cleanup.bat`** (for *Microsoft Windows*) and **`cleanup.sh`** (for *Unix* based systems) files are provided.
 Their usage is explained under [Cleaning Up](#cleaning-up).
 - The **`.devcontainer`** directory contains the configuration for the development container, which is used to provide a consistent development environment for the document.
-- The **`.github`** directory contains the configuration for the *GitHub Actions* workflows, including the one which is used to build and push the Docker image for the development container.
+- The **`.github`** directory contains the configuration for the *GitHub Actions* workflows, including the one which is used to build and push the Docker image for the development container and the one which is used to compile the document.
+Note, that the `docker-image.yml` workflow is only used by the template repository to provide the ready-to-use development container image on *Docker Hub*.
+Therefore, it is recommended to remove this workflow from the repository, as it would most likely fail in a forked repository.

 ### Configuring the Document